Terms of Business

 Introducer for Lending Services

-MHA Carpenter Box Financial Advisers do not provide advice on lending based services, such as Mortgages, Equity Release loans or commercial credit of any type.
+Carpenter Box Financial Advisers do not provide advice on lending-based services, such as Mortgages, Equity Release loans or commercial credit of any type.

-In some instances however, we may refer you to third party institutions who offer solutions for lending based services.
-Where MHA Carpenter Box Financial Advisers make a referral to a third party institution for lending services we are acting in the capacity as an introducer and are not making a recommendation or providing advice as to the suitability of an underlying product or service.
+In some instances, however, we may refer you to third party institutions who offer solutions for lending based services.
+Where Carpenter Box Financial Advisers make a referral to a third-party institution for lending services we are acting in the capacity as an introducer and are not making a recommendation or providing advice as to the suitability of an underlying product or service.
 We are a credit broker and not a lender.

-Assuming £100,000 is borrowed over 5 years on a traditional capital replacement business loan, the commission MHA Carpenter Box Financial Advisers expect to receive would be 0.75% of the initial loan capital which is £750 (+ VAT total charge £900).
+Assuming £100,000 is borrowed over 5 years on a traditional capital replacement business loan, the commission Carpenter Box Financial Advisers expect to receive would be 0.75% of the initial loan capital which is £750.

 Introducer for General Insurance Services

-- We recognise that our clients have differing needs and we offer core services, with some optional services which can be added, ensuring that we can tailor our services specifically to your requirements.
+Optional services which can be added, ensuring that we can tailor our work to your specific requirements.

 Where we send investment applications on your behalf to third parties (e.g. to put an investment into force), we will take all sufficient steps to ensure that we obtain the best possible result for you.
 This is referred to as ‘best execution’.